10 Best Ponds and Swimming Lakes for Connecticut Kids

 Enjoy a scenic picnic and go swimming in one of the most beautiful lake surfaces in the state.
 Spend the night at one of the 70+ campsites or enjoy a different water view from a canoe.
 Bring fishing poles to try and catch a big one!
 Residents pay camping fees, but no park access fees.

-Bordered by a shady picnic ground, Indian Well State Park is free for Connecticut families.
-Photo courtesy of Connecticut Office of Tourism
+Indian Well State Park is free for Connecticut families.
+Photo by Ally Noel

 8. Indian Well State Park — Shelton